gapitio/htmlgraphics-svg-bundler-template/README.md

 yarn run build
 ```

-Then go to `/dist` and copy the contents of the files to the corresponding options in the panel. (custom-variables.json to customVariables, ETC)
+Then go to `/dist` and copy the contents of the files to the corresponding options in the panel. (custom-properties.json to customProperties, ETC)

 ## Dev site